Never let a serious crisis go to waste

 In addition to my masterclass and workshop, contact me if you need a dynamic and impactful speaker to deliver a keynote, or plenary/breakout session for your corporate event or conference.
 I am also an experienced event chairperson, panelist or panel moderator.

-Click here to receive a copy of Joseph’s biography and the outline of his State of Readiness Masterclass & Workshop!
+the outline of his State of Readiness Masterclass & Workshop!

 Technology is everywhere; pervasive and inescapable.
 Intended to make lives and work easier, less boring, and safer, while simultaneously accelerating the ways we interact with one another and doing business.
 But as with the introduction of anything “new”, there is a level of anxiety that is felt by the people the technology will touch.
 It’s a difficult balance.
 And if the balance is not achieved, the people will be resistant.